Edited by Brian Lucas, email@example.com

 Light armoured jousting division competion, Guelph, Ontario, Canada, July 2000.
 Photo from the Academy of European Medieval Martial Arts

 Jousting: keep right.
 Jousting knights held their lances in their right hands, and it is sometimes assumed that they must have therefore ridden on the left, as swordsmen did.
 (Kincaid’s book makes this error.)
-In fact, riders in jousting contests hold the lance in the right hand, ride on the right (passing their opponent left shoulder to left shoulder), and aim by pointing the lance to their left, across the horse’s neck.
+In fact, riders in jousting contests hold the lance in the right hand and ride on the right (passing their opponent left shoulder to left shoulder), aiming by pointing the lance to their left, across the horse’s neck.
 See, for example, photographs of a joust at a tournament from the Academy of European Medieval Martial Arts, the Free Lancers of the Cimmerian Combatives, or the article “how to joust” from the About.com Medieval History section.
 I have, however, found one exception to this: a mention of the southern Italian style of jousting as described by the Free Lancers.
 Thanks to Paul Erik Leopold for pointing out the misconception.
 However, jousting is a tournament activity, and far from an example of normal transportation.